AguaClara/Textbook/Sedimentation/Sed_Derivations.rst

 As has been discussed, :ref:`floc rollup <heading_Floc_Rollup>` is a failure mode of plate settler performance.
 To determine the appropriate spacing between plate settlers, we must consider the potential for flocs to rollup because we want to minimize rollup and promote settling.
 We will determine this by calculating the floc sedimentation velocity, :math:`v_{Slide}`, that can be captured given a plate spacing.
 The steps to calculate this are:

-1) find the velocity gradient next to the plate
+#.
+Find the velocity gradient next to the plate

-2) find the fluid velocity at the center of the floc
+#.
+Find the fluid velocity at the center of the floc

-3) find terminal velocity of the floc down the plate (for the case of zero velocity fluid)
+#.
+Find terminal velocity of the floc down the plate (for the case of zero velocity fluid)

-4) set those two velocities equal for the critical case of no movement, and the required plate spacing
+#.
+Set those two velocities equal for the critical case of no movement, and the required plate spacing

-5) find the floc sedimentation velocity, :math:`v_{Slide}`
+#.
+Find the floc sedimentation velocity, :math:`v_{Slide}`

 We will solve for both the plate settler and tube settler conditions.